harness/developer-hub/kb/platform/harness-platform-faqs.md

 This data could be in the state file if changes were made outside of the it.
 Inspect your state file.

-### I am getting an `Error Summary Invalid request: At least 1 valid user group is required in [Approval]`.
+### I am getting an "Error Summary Invalid request: At least 1 valid user group is required in Approval".
 What causes this error?

 The variable being passed for the Approvers > User Groups is potentially invalid or at the wrong scope.